kubedb/docs/docs/operatormanual/recommendation/rotate-auth-recommendation.md

 }
 ```

-You will find an `ElasticsearchOpsRequest` custom resource has been created and it is rotating the auth secret of `mg-rarecommendation` cluster with negligible downtime.
+You will find an `MongoDBOpsRequest` custom resource has been created and it is rotating the auth secret of `mg-rarecommendation` cluster with negligible downtime.
 Let's wait for it to reach `Successful` status.

 ```bash
 $ kubectl get mongodbopsrequest -n demo mg-rarecommendation-1780898378-rotate-auth-auto